rubinu12/AnswerEvaluator/README.md

 in every response you will give me biref info about what you do , does this step complete ? and way forward

+your first task is to analyze given codeBase and prompt in detailed and give me your understanding on project and admin't vision. when i confirmed then we will start writing code.